evkx/evkx.github.io/content/technology/_index.md

 ## Lights

-Electric vehicles (EVs) are revolutionizing the way we think about transportation, and with this revolution comes a whole new world of lighting technology.
-Lights are an essential component of any vehicle.
-Still, in the case of EVs, they serve a dual purpose: to improve visibility for the driver and make the vehicle more visible to other drivers and pedestrians.
-This article will explore the various types of lights used in EVs, from traditional LED lights to advanced technologies like laser lights and adaptive headlights.
-We will also explore the importance of ambient, rear, and other relevant lights in EVs.
+Electric vehicles (EVs) are transforming transportation, bringing with them innovative lighting technologies.
+Lights are crucial for any vehicle, but in EVs, they serve a dual purpose: enhancing driver visibility and increasing the vehicle's visibility to others.

+This article delves into the various types of lights used in EVs, from traditional LED lights to cutting-edge technologies like laser lights and adaptive headlights.
+We will also discuss the significance of ambient lighting, rear lights, and other essential lighting components in EVs.

 <a href="lights/" class="btn btn-outline-primary" role="button">Read our lights technology article.</a>
 </div>